Making Intentional Choices: 3 Ways to Simplify Your Life

 (3) Will I even remember doing this 10 years from now?

-If the answer to these questions is no, consider whether you're about to invest your time and energy into something that adds value to your life.
+If the answer to these questions is no, are you really putting time and energy into something that adds value to your life?
+I believe the answer is no.

-I’m going to guess you don't spend a lot of time thinking about it.
+Even though you brush your teeth every single morning, I’m guessing you don't spend a lot of time thinking about it.

-You can create routines for many repetitive tasks, like paying bills, cleaning house, and cooking meals.
+You can create routines for many repetitive tasks, like paying bills, cleaning bathrooms, and cooking meals.

 You can even create work routines to help you manage your day.

-Some routines require more mental and physical energy than others to carry out, but they're still effective.
+Some routines require more mental and physical energy than others to carry out, but they're still effective because they help you do the job faster and more effectively than you would have otherwise.

-A routine at work to organize and prepare for your day is a good example of something that takes a little time to complete but is worth the effort.
+Creating a routine to organize and prepare for your day is a good example of something that takes a little time to complete but is worth the effort.

 A lot of time management and productivity strategies push a similar idea: